nitishsikder25/SQL-PROJECT/README.md

 # SQL-PROJECT
 Title of the project :-SQL-Maven_market with internship with United Network of Professionals (UNP) Key Highlights:  The data Provided to us was Maven Market data.
 Later,the project was divided in 3 steps Step :- 1 Creating Maven Market database.
 Step :- 2 Transfering the Data from Backup file to Maven Market database.
 Step :- 3 Solving Queries
+Link for pdf file :https://drive.google.com/file/d/1H8FJI6ZCMPkEULKMSy9zlAn4dwVjKx6g/view?usp=sharing